utkarsh-co-in-github/PHP-CMS/README.md

 11. first register and then login

-12. admin login details username = harshitbansal and Password=12345.
+12. admin login details username = UtkarshRajSinha and Password=12345.

 ## If you like my project hit a star button